tyrauber/react-native-css/docs/jsx-transform-global-styling.md

 # JSX Transform Global Styling

-This feature enables automatic global styling for native components (like SVG, Expo Image, etc.) by configuring your TypeScript setup to use react-native-css's custom JSX runtime.
+This feature enables automatic global styling for native components (like SVG, Expo Image, etc.) by configuring TypeScript to use react-native-css's custom JSX runtime.

-## Quick Setup (Expo Users)
+## Quick Setup (Expo/.tsx projects)

-**For most Expo projects, you only need:**
+**For Expo projects using `.tsx` files (which is the standard), you only need:**

 1. Add to your `tsconfig.json`:
    ```json